dgaydukov/cert-aws/sa/files/sa.md

 * custom identity
 * federated access using SAML 2.0 (for this type you can enable MFA) - use your own AD SAP - one of best candidates to be deployed on this platform.

+###### License Manager
+LM - tool to help manage licenses (you can track licenses based on vCPU, physical cores, sockets, number of ec2):
+* define rule - store settings of your licence
+* enforce rule - track licence usage & compliance, by attaching rule to ami/template.
+Once rule attached, user can launch new ec2 without worrying if license is supported (if unsupported, ec2 won't be launched)
+* discover usage of software in aws & on-premises - lm integrated with Systems Manager allowing to manage both ec2 & on-premises.
+LM supports: ec2/rds/marketPlace/Systems manager.
+It also integrated with organizations, so you can control licenses for all organizations centrally.
+You can also manage BYOL(bring your own license) with LM.
+Automated discovery - specify rules and product info (name of software, publisher, version) and based on this LM will detect if specified software used.
+Resource inventory - lm uses Systems Manager inventory to track on-premises instances, by default inventory keeps info for 30 days.
+So even if your on-premise instance is not pingable LM still will count it as active.
+To be more accurate general advice is to manually deregister instance from SM inventory once you shut it down on-premise.